christionbradley/435-group-proj/Report.md

 ## 2. Project topic (e.g., parallel sorting algorithms)

 This project focuses on various implementations of parallel sorting algorithms.
-We well compare the ability to parallelize different sorting algorithms by comparing their parallel speed, complexity to implement, and memory usage.
+We will compare the ability to parallelize different sorting algorithms by comparing their parallel performance, implementation complexity, and memory usage.

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)